In Dependence: Characters

 Abdou - Driver.
-He had taken Tayo to the airport before an accident occur.
+He had taken Tayo to the airport before an accident occurred.

 Danjuma - Gardener.
-He had a secret affair with Vanessa's mother.
+He had a secret affair with Vanessa's mother while she was in Nigeria.

 Professor John Harris - He is the man from the university whom Kemi introduced to his father.

 Reception

 Toni Kan writes in The Lagos Review: "Sarah Manyika has written an impressive debut novel which will find a well deserved place in the pantheon of post-colonial literature."
 In Dependence has also been introduced by the Joint Admissions and Matriculation Board (JAMB) in Nigeria for candidates sitting for the 2017 UTME.
 Bustle listed it as one of the five books by African authors during the #ReadAfricaWeek.